-No one can tell you if being a PMM is the right career path for you - but if these things sound good then it might be time to take the plunge.
+No one can tell you if being a PMM is the right career path for you, but if these things sound right up your street then it might be time to take the plunge.

 The product marketing career path

-There are lots of roles within the PMM career path, here is a glance at how a product marketer's career progression might look:
+There are lots of roles within the PMM career path, here is a glance at what a product marketer's career progression might look like:

 Associate Product Marketing Manager

-Associate PMMs are entry level product marketers who manages one or two work streams of one product launch and is closely supervised by a PMM or senior product marketing manager.
+Associate PMMs are entry-level product marketers who manage one or two work streams of one product launch and are closely supervised by a PMM or senior product marketing manager.

 Experience: One to three years

-PMMs manage all the work streams that go into a product launch receives some supervision from a manager.
-At this stage they will have more responsibility and will be expected to have most of the key PMM skills.
+PMMs manage all the work streams that go into a product launch and receive some supervision from a manager.
+At this stage, they will have more responsibility and will be expected to have most of the key skills to be a PMM pro.